What is a divorce financial order guide

 How long does a financial order take?

-The time a financial order takes depends on whether an agreement has been made and the courts processing capacity.
-If there is an agreement, then the process is likely to be quicker but you should factor in the time it takes to gather the information and draft the order.
+The time a financial order in a divorce takes depends on whether an agreement has been made and the court's processing capacity.
+If there is an agreement, then the process is likely to be quicker, but you should factor in the time it takes to gather the information and draft the financial order for divorce.

 Read More